MayaY2014/softlayer-python/README.md

 ## Prerequisites

-Our boilerplate requires these minimum versions for Ruby, Python, and Node.
-Click the links below to get download and installation instructions for your OS.
+Our framework requires the minimum versions below for Ruby, Python, and Node.
+Click the links to get download and installation docs for your OS.

-__Windows users:__ Check out Yi Zeng's ["Setup Jekyll on Windows" article](http://yizeng.me/2013/05/10/setup-jekyll-on-windows "Setup Jekyll on Windows") before installing.
+__Windows users:__ Read through Yi Zeng's ["Setup Jekyll on Windows" article](http://yizeng.me/2013/05/10/setup-jekyll-on-windows "Setup Jekyll on Windows") before starting your install.
+It will save you a ton of time and agony.

 * [Ruby v1.9.3](http://www.ruby-lang.org/en/installation)
 * [Python v2.7.5](http://www.python.org/download) (see note)